GitauHarrison/video-conferencing-app-using-flask-and-twilio/README.md

 Once your application is running, you can access your localhost on http://127.0.0.1:5000/.
 Additionally, if you look carefully in your terminal, you will see * Tunnel URL: NgrokTunnel: "http://4209c9af6d43.ngrok.io" -> "http://localhost:5000"

-The HTTP value may be different from the one shown here because I am using the free tier package of ngrok.
+The HTTP value may be different from the one shown here because I am using the free tier package of `ngrok`.
 Paste the link http://4209c9af6d43.ngrok.io on another device, say your mobile phone, to test the application while it is on localhost.

-Most web browsers do not allow `htpp//:` when working with video calls.
+Most web browsers do not allow `http//:` when working with video calls.
 Therefore we need to generate a public URL that redirects to the application.

 Open a new terminal window (consider [byobu](https://www.byobu.org/)) and run `ngrok`: